nicklafferty/craftycody/content/life/south-padre-island-tx.md

 ![](/uploads/pxl_20220909_225620452.jpg)

 This is a no-frills place that does seafood right.
 Our VRBO host had a binder with a _ton_ of recommendations on where to eat and Joe's was a favorite.
+What was so wild to me about all the seafood restaurants was the prices.
+It's insanely cheap.
+I had the Nathan Special.
+It was only $14 and had a grilled piece of flounder, shrimp, and a crab cake included.
+That and everything was caught that morning.

 ### Los Tortugos Seafood Market